The remains of several timber circles constructed over 4,500 years ago have been discovered at the Perdigões complex archaeological site in Portugal.

 Related: In photos: A walk through Stonehenge

 Only about a third of the timber circles have been excavated so far, and only post holes and ditches from the circles remain.
-There is an opening in the Timer Circles that appears to be aligned to the summer solstice — the longest day of the year — Valera told Live Science.
+There is an opening in the Timber Circles that appears to be aligned to the summer solstice — the longest day of the year — Valera told Live Science.

 The ceremonial complex was likely constructed between 2800 B.C. and 2600 B.C., about the same time period Stonehenge was being built and used in England, Valera said.
 At the time, the timber circles would have enclosed an area that was about 66 feet (20 meters) in diameter, he estimates.
 Excavations are ongoing and most of the artifacts found so far at the timber circles consist of pottery fragments and animal remains, Valera said.